eyalroth/ScalaImplictsProposal/extensions.md

 Extension methods are an alternative to extending types via inheritance.
 They are defined inside a component -- an extension -- which is similar to a class but has its own unique semantics; the extension is never explicitly instantiated, but is rather associated with an instance of a type when instructed (it's not an inherent part of that instance).

-Extensions can be mistaken for type classes -- which may also play as an alternative to inheritance -- of a specific form where the type class has only one type parameter and only infix methods; however, extensions and type classes differ in two characteristics:
+Extensions can be mistaken for type classes -- which may also play as an alternative to inheritance -- of a specific form where the type class has only one type parameter and only infix methods; however, extensions are different in that they do not need an interface, while type classes do.

-1. Extensions directly extend types, while type classes need both an interface and an implementation (type instance).
+With type classes, the interface component is essential for declaring where the type class behavior is _required_.
+Extensions, on the other hand, add behavior that is not intended to be required, but rather to assist when possible; they can be seen as syntactic sugar for infix "static" utility operations.

-2. Extensions work on concrete instances, while type classes work only on bound generic types.
+This proposal doesn't change much in the way extensions behave; it simply attempts at differentiating it from implicits via a new distinct syntax.

 ## Syntax and semantics